daniele3b/SafeWater/Assignment2/tech.md

 ```

 The function **createTopics** allows to the create topics based on the device_id that it's given by command line when the command **con** is used.
-The emcute thread is used to connect to the local broker, to subscribe to each topic indicated in the array and to set as callback the function **on_pub**: this function allows to control the device by remote using the web dashboard monitoring the message on the topic "device/**device_id**/control", in particular if the device receives "SERVOON", if the fill level is low, it'll open the water container using the servo motor instead if it receives "SERVOOFF" it'll close the water container.
+The emcute thread is used to connect to the local broker, to subscribe to each topic indicated in the array and to set as callback the function **on_pub**: this function allows to control the device by remote using the web dashboard monitoring the message on the topic "device/**device_id**/control", in particular if the device receives "SERVOON", if the fill level is low, it'll open the water container using the servo motor, instead if it receives "SERVOOFF", it'll close the water container.

 ```
 static int pub( emcute_topic_t *topic,void* data,size_t len)